2.1.5. Sigflow engine

 The number of alerts for one or more GCaps can be controlled by limitation

-GCenter counts alerts during an observation period and compares them to a programmable trigger point
+The GCenter counts alerts during an observation period and compares them to a programmable trigger point

-GCenter determines the rules that generated this threshold exceeding and based on the selected criterion (filter type), GCenter automatically creates alarm limits
+The GCenter determines the rules that generated this threshold exceeding and based on the selected criterion (filter type), GCenter automatically creates alarm limits

-These limits grouped by GCap are communicated to the Sigflow engine present in each GCap to implement these limitations
+These limits grouped by the GCap are communicated to the Sigflow engine present in each GCap to implement these limitations

 There are several types of filtration: